1. Node.js and NPM

 To check you have the correct version of Node.js run the following from a terminal/command window.

-Older versions produce errors, but newer versions are fine.
-If you have older versions please install the latest version from here https://nodejs.org/en
+If you have older versions of Node.js or don't have it installed, please install the latest LTS version from here: https://nodejs.org/en

-- Check you have the latest version of the Angular cli by running the below ng -v command in the terminal and checking the latest version on GitHub here https://github.com/angular/angular-cli
+Check you have the latest version of the Angular CLI installed globally by running the following command in the terminal/command window.
+Check the result against the latest version shown on GitHub here: https://github.com/angular/angular-cli

 npm install -g @angular/ cli